 Nerdy rock legends Weezer have made close to 40 music videos over their long and varied career.
 They’ve made expensive videos, cheap videos, high-concept ones and super simple ones.
-There are some real curiosities in there: Rivers Cuomo’s dedication to off-putting weirdness in Troublemaker (where he sports fake tattoos, a moustache and the worst-fitting baseball cap in rock history), the incongruity of the Weezer / The Girls Next Door crossover presented in Beverly Hills, the unheimlich special effects of (If You’re Wondering If I Want You To) I Want You To or the slightly creepy rom-com of Go Away.
+There are some real curiosities in there: frontman Rivers Cuomo’s dedication to off-putting weirdness in Troublemaker (where he sports fake tattoos, a moustache and the worst-fitting baseball cap in rock history), the incongruity of the Weezer / The Girls Next Door crossover presented in Beverly Hills, the unheimlich special effects of (If You’re Wondering If I Want You To) I Want You To or the slightly creepy rom-com of Go Away.
 But there are also masterpieces – iconic, era-defining clips that helped make millions of fans fall in love with them and commit themselves to the agony that is being a Weezer fan.

 10. Pork and Beans

-An internet time capsule, the GRAMMY-winning Pork And Beans video makes little sense in 2019.
+An internet time capsule, the GRAMMY-winning Pork And Beans video makes little sense these days.
 In what must have been a complete admin nightmare, it brings together dozens of the stars and concepts of 2008 and 2009’s biggest YouTube videos – people like Tay Zonday, Afro Ninja and Chris Crocker, Fensler Films’ GI Joe videos and Mentos being dropped into Diet Coke.
-Watched a decade later, some of it is completely incomprehensible, but as a celebration of online creativity, collective silliness and wasted fizzy drinks.
+Watched over a decade later, some of it is completely incomprehensible, but as a celebration of online creativity, collective silliness and wasted fizzy drinks.
 It’s pretty infectious.

 A celebration of touring life as a band of nerds, stitched together from hours of behind-the-scenes footage, Photograph is as unpolished and non-flashy as it gets, full of terribly-lit shots of quite average football on a cloudy day and the band doing decidedly non-stunning things like walking across a road wearing a jacket.
 That’s the thing that’s always made Weezer such a fascinating band, though – that seeming contradiction where they are simultaneously stadium-filling rock stars and polite, pleasant chaps away from the stage.
 Plus, there’s a barely-clad Tenacious D!